Planning Magazine

 Communities' emergency management systems must be prepared for unprecedented extreme-heat events, including early-warning systems, plans for coordinated responses, and designated cooling centers and resilience hubs where people can go for shelter and assistance.

-Ladd Keith is an associate professor at the School of Landscape Architecture and Planning, University of Arizona.
-Sara Meerow is an associate professor at the School of Geographical Sciences and Urban Planning, Arizona State University.
-They are the authors of PAS Report 600, Planning for Urban Heat Resilience, and “Urban Heat Resilience,” the PAS QuickNotes from which this article is adapted.
+Ladd Keith is an associate professor at the College of Architecture, Planning, and Landscape Architecture at University of Arizona, and the director of its Heat Resilience Initiative.
+Sara Meerow is an associate professor at the School of Geographical Sciences and Urban Planning at Arizona State University.
+They are the authors of PAS Report 600, Planning for Urban Heat Resilience, and "Urban Heat Resilience," the PAS QuickNotes from which this article is adapted.

 RECOMMENDED ARTICLES